-If you do a quick online search for Buckeye’s, you’ll learn two things: first, that they’re an Ohio favorite made to look like the fruit of the state tree, the Buckeye.
+If you do a quick online search for Buckeyes, you’ll learn two things: first, that they’re an Ohio favorite made to look like the fruit of the state tree, the Buckeye.
 Second, the traditional way to make them is to add a bit of paraffin wax to the melted chocolate, but that seemed a little odd to me.
 Apparently Hallie thinks so, too.
-They’re perfect without it.Most recipes call for creamy peanut butter.
-I used chunky peanut butter because it’s what I had on hand and they were great, but a creamy consistency would certainly be easier to work with.
+To pull these off, you’ll need wax paper and toothpicks.

 Mix the peanut butter, butter, vanilla, and salt together with a wooden spoon.
 Add the powdered sugar in two batches, stirring until completely combined (I used my hands here to quickly incorporate the powdered sugar at the bottom).

 Shape into 1″ balls and stick a toothpick in the center of each.
 Chill in the refrigerator for 20 minutes.

 Microwave chocolate chips on high for 1 1/2 – 2 minutes, or until completely melted.
 Gripping the toothpick, dip each ball into the melted chocolate until partially coated, and place on wax paper to harden.
 Store in an airtight container.